Draft horse: Characteristics

-History
+Background

 Humans domesticated horses and used them to perform a variety of duties.
 One type of horse-powered work was the hauling of heavy loads, plowing fields, and other tasks that required pulling ability.
-A heavy, calm, patient and well-muscled animal was desired for this work.
+A heavy, calm, patient, and well-muscled animal was desired for this work.
 Conversely, a light, more energetic horse was needed for riding and rapid transport.
 Thus, to the extent possible, a certain amount of selective breeding was used to develop different types of horse for different types of work.

 It is a common misunderstanding that the Destrier that carried the armoured knight of the Middle Ages had the size and conformation of a modern draft horse, and some of these Medieval war horses may have provided some bloodlines for some of the modern draft breeds.
 The reality was that the high-spirited, quick-moving Destrier was closer to the size, build, and temperament of a modern Andalusian or Friesian.
-There also were working farm horses of more phlegmatic temperaments used for pulling military wagons or performing ordinary farm work which provided bloodlines of the modern draft horse.
+There also were horses of more phlegmatic temperaments used for pulling military wagons or performing ordinary farm work which provided bloodlines of the modern draft horse.
 Records indicate that even medieval drafts were not as large as those today.
 Of the modern draft breeds, the Percheron probably has the closest ties to the medieval war horse.

 By the 19th century horses weighing more than 1,600 lb that also moved at a quick pace were in demand.
-Tall stature, muscular backs, and powerful hindquarters made the draft horse a source of "Horsepower" for farming, hauling freight and moving passengers.
-The railroads increased demand for working horses, as a growing economy still needed transport over the 'last mile' between the goods yard or station and the final customer.
-Even in the 20th century, draft horses were used for practical work, including over half a million used during World War I to support the military effort, until motor vehicles became an affordable and reliable substitute.
+Tall stature, muscular backs, and powerful hindquarters made the draft horse a source of horsepower for farming, hauling freight and moving passengers.
+The advent of railroads increased demand for working horses, as a growing economy still needed transport over the 'last mile' between the goods yard or station and the final customer.
+Even in the 20th century, until motor vehicles became an affordable and reliable substitute, draft horses were used for practical work.

+Over half a million draft horses were used during World War I. The British were importing American draft horses to supplement their dwindling stock even before America joined the war, preferring Percheron crosses which they said had "great endurance, fine physique, soundness, activity, willingness to work, and almost unfailing good temper".
+British buyers were buying 10,000 to 25,000 American horses and mules a month, eventually making up about two-thirds of British Army war horses.